fa201/PlotView/README.md

 The GUI will be make with **Tkinter** due to:
 * *portability* to Linux & Windows
-* *ease of programming* for a beginner
-Matplotlib Figure and Navigation Tool Bar will be embedded in tkinter GUI since it is not possible to update the matplotlib window in an interactive way.
+* *ease of programming* for a beginner pandas and matplotlib allow to **process a lot of data points much faster than spreadsheet applications** (MS-Excel, LibreOffice Calc, etc.). matplotlib *Figure* and *Navigation Tool Bar* will be embedded in tkinter GUI since it is not possible to update the matplotlib window in an interactive way.

 ## Expected CSV format
 **Each file contain 1 curve** (X and Y coordinates for each point of the curve).
 The CSV file will be prepared beforehand, using pandas for example, to produce a **strict CSV format with a comma as delimiter between both columns**.
 The first row should contain the type of value for X and Y.